 Method of cross-linking: Some Stylage and Juvederm soft tissue injectable gels are cross-linked; however, these two brands make use of different cross-linking technologies.

-Stylage fillers are cross-linked using the patented InterPenetrated Cross-Linked Networks IPN-Like Technology, which requires minimal usage of a chemical reticulating agent.
-Juvederm fillers are processed using either Hylacross Technology or Vycross Technology, which are used for the Ultra and Vycross Collections, respectively.
-All aesthetic implants from both brands are viscoelastic with a monophasic gel texture.
+Stylage fillers, cross-linked through the use of the patented (Inter-Penetrated Cross-Linked Networks) IPN-Like Technology, has a requirement for minimal usage of a chemical reticulating agent.
+Juvederm fillers, however, are processed using either Hylacross Technology or Vycross Technology, technologies used for the Ultra and Vycross Collections of Juvederm product, respectively.
+All aesthetic implants from both of these brands are visco-elastic, with a mono-phasic gel texture.

 The Stylage range of fillers includes the following: Stylage Hydro and HydroMax, which are used for skin rehydration and biorevitalization, Stylage Special Lips, which is used for lip correction and enhancement, Stylage S, M, and L are used for filling in and erasing lines, and Stylage XL and XXL are used for facial remodeling and volume restoration.